Cortex vs Backstage: IDP Comparison 2026 - Which One Fits Your Team?

 What About Cycloid?
 A Third Option

 Some teams land in the gap between Cortex and Backstage.
-Cortex’s per-user pricing becomes prohibitive at 200+ engineers, and its customization ceiling can feel limiting.
+Cortex’s per-user pricing becomes prohibitive at 200+ engineers, and its customisation ceiling can feel limiting.
 Backstage’s maintenance burden is too high for teams that can’t spare 2-4 engineers on portal upkeep.

 Cycloid is a managed IDP that takes a different approach.
 Instead of starting with a service catalog, it starts with infrastructure orchestration – self-service provisioning, CI/CD pipelines, and GitOps-first governance across AWS, Azure, and GCP.

-Where Cycloid differs from both: FinOps and GreenOps are built in, not bolted on.
+FinOps and GreenOps are built in, not bolted on.
 Cloud cost estimation runs inside the CI/CD pipeline before deployment, and you get aggregated cost dashboards and carbon footprint tracking out of the box.
 Neither Cortex nor Backstage offers this natively.

-Multi-cloud governance is a core capability.
-Cycloid manages infrastructure across cloud providers with unified policy enforcement, credential management, and environment standardization.
 Deployment is fast without the DIY debt.
 Cycloid deploys in hours, not months.
 But unlike Cortex, it supports self-hosted deployment for teams with sovereignty or compliance requirements (NIS2, DORA, SecNumCloud).

 For platform teams evaluating Cortex vs Backstage and finding neither quite fits, Cycloid is worth a closer look.
 See our Cycloid vs Backstage comparison for a detailed breakdown.